 Who’s ready to make SHAPE slime?
 Adding FOAM SHAPES to slime is a FUN way to learn all about 2D shapes.
-Shape slime also strengthens fine motor muscles and for most kids, it’s a calming sensory experience.
+Playing with slime also strengthens fine motor muscles.
+For most kids, it’s a calming sensory experience.
 If you have a kiddo who does not want to touch it, put the slime in a baggie so they can play too!

 Cut up the Shapes

 These are the foam shapes I used.
-I tried making slime with them and it didn’t turn out.
-SO I made it again but this time I cut teh shapes to make them smaller.
+I tried making slime with them, but it didn’t turn out.
+I made it again, but this time I cut the shapes to make them smaller.
+This worked much better!

 How to Make the Slime

 - Mix equal parts GLUE AND WATER FIRST.
 Make sure you do this step or the slime may not turn out!